-The Performance Trending and Load Trending metric sets include metrics that are sampled by Report Manager, that is, each metric alerts to one or more Report Manager exception reports.
-For more information, see the Report Manager User's Guide.
+(i) The Performance Trending and Load Trending metric sets include metrics that are sampled by Report Manager, that is, each metric alerts to one or more Report Manager exception reports.
+For more information, see Precise Report Manager.
 Maintenance metrics are available in the Service set.